 If my portfolio really is like a bar of soap, I’d rather just keep that thing as intact and as fresh as possible.

 The more my human nature enters the picture, the greater the odds are of a contamination of my germs and biases.

 Great businesses should, and very likely will, go on to continue being great.
 I don’t need to handle that.

 In addition, the handling of that bar of soap requires time, energy, and focus.
 All are in short supply.
 And there’s an always an opportunity cost to consider.
 Said another way, I’d just rather allocate all of that toward more meaningful pursuits than thinking about whether or not to sell Stock X.

 If I’m being honest about things, buying stocks has always come with the thought in the back of my mind that I can sell if things go awry.
 There’s a “get out of jail free card” that I can play at any time.

-And I’m not sure that doesn’t at least partly corrupt the buying process.
+And I’m not sure that doesn’t partially corrupt the buying process.

 Knowing that I’m “burning the ships and storming the islands” without that “get out of jail free card” means I have to be far more thoughtful and careful on the buying side.